-If you plan to send an application to the FDA, payment must be received on or before the date you send it.
-If the FDA receives an application without payment previously made in full, it will consider the application incomplete and will not begin its review.
+Payment must be received at the time or before the date you send your application.
+If FDA receives an application without full payment of all required fees, FDA will consider the application incomplete and will not begin its review.

-You should complete the Medical Device User Fee Cover Sheet (Form FDA-3601).
+Complete the Medical Device User Fee Cover Sheet (Form FDA-3601) online.
 The Medical Device User Fee Cover Sheet and instructions are available online.

 |Dun and Bradstreet Number (DUNS) #||123456789|

 You will also need to identify a Principal Point of Contact (PPOC) in your organization who will be responsible for validating users for security purposes.

 After you have registered and have created a user name and password, you will receive a confirmation email.
 You may then access the cover sheet creation page.
 A unique user fee Payment Identification Number will be generated on your cover sheet upon completion.
 You will need three copies of your completed User Fee Cover Sheet: one copy for your payment, one copy for your 510(k) submission, and one copy for your records.